Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 $ ./main -o
 ```

-The program will then ask you to precise the path of the training_set folder.
+The program will then ask you to specify the path of the training_set folder.

 This command will create :